indigits/sparse-plex/docs/book/clustering/intro.rst

-Following :cite:`wagner2007comparing`, we will quickly establish the measures used in this paper for clustering performance of synthetic experiments.
+Following :cite:`wagner2007comparing`, we will quickly establish the measures used in this work for clustering performance of synthetic experiments.
 We have a reference clustering of vectors in :math:`Y` given by :math:`\BBB = \{Y_1, \dots, Y_K\}` which is known